 5-Day Silent Mindfulness Retreat – California Jan 2018

-A 6 – day / 5-night teacher-led silent residential mindfulness meditation retreat, January 2nd – 7th, 2018, at the historic Joshua Tree Retreat Center in Southern California.
-This west coast mindfulness meditation retreat will be led by highly experienced Mindfulness teachers and is designed to support mindfulness practitioners of all levels in cultivating and deepening your practice.
-If you are on a mindfulness teacher training pathway, our program is co-sponsored by the UMASS Center for Mindfulness.
-And attendance at this retreat fulfills the Oasis /CFM 5-day/night retreat prerequisite for mindfulness teacher training.
+A 6 – day / 5-night teacher-led silent residential mindfulness meditation retreat, January 2nd – 7th, 2018, in Joshua Tree, California.
+Designed to support practitioners of all levels in cultivating and deepening your practice.
+Our Silent retreat is co-sponsored by the UMASS Center for Mindfulness and fulfills the Oasis /CFM 5-day/night retreat prerequisite for people interested in mindfulness teacher training.

 5-Day Silent Mindfulness Retreat – California Jan 2018

 Led by Beth Mulligan , Hugh O’Neill and Cayce Howe

 Joshua Tree, CA 92252

 This Mindful-Way Mindfulness Meditation Retreat is an intensive, residential, teacher-led, 5 night silent meditation retreat, which emphasizes the deep understanding and practice of mindfulness meditation in its most universal and secular expression.